complexitydev/LeagueDuoFinder/README.md

 This program requires Perl and the modules WWW::Mechanize & Switch.

+Start the program by opening a command prompt in the current directory.
+Type 'Perl Wrapper.pl' to launch the application.

 When the program first starts, it will ask you to create a config file.
 This is all done within the application itself.
 If you'd like to change your config at any time, the format is:

 REGION